crazyyy/wp-framework/wp-content/plugins/index-wp-mysql-for-speed/readme.txt

 * Allan Jardine for Datatables.net.
 * Japreet Sethi for advice, and for testing on his large installation.
 * Rick James for everything.

+== Installation ==

+You may install this plugin by visiting Plugins > Add New on your site's Dashboard, then searching for *Index WP MySQL For Speed* and following the usual installation workflow.

+When you activate it, it will copy [a php source file](https://www.plumislandmedia.net/reference/filtering-database-changes-during-wordpress-updates/) into the [must-use plugins directory](https://wordpress.org/support/article/must-use-plugins/), `wp-content/mu-plugins`.
+Some sites' configurations prevent the web server from writing files into that directory.
+In that case the plugin will still work correctly.
+But, after WordPress core version upgrades you may have to revisit the Tools > Index MySQL page and correct the keying on some tables.
+Why?
+The mu-plugin prevents core version updates from trying to change keys.

+= Composer =

+If you configure your WordPress installation using composer, you may install this plugin into your WordPress top level configuration with the command

+`composer require "wpackagist-plugin/index-wp-mysql-for-speed":"^1.4"`

+During composer installation the plugin can automatically copy the necessary source file (see the previous section) into the must-use plugins directory.
+If you want that to happen, you should include these scripts in your top-level `composer.json` file.

+` "scripts": {
+         "install-wp-mysql-mu-module": [
+                 "@composer --working-dir=wordpress/wp-content/plugins/index-wp-mysql-for-speed install-mu-module"
+         ],
+         "post-install-cmd": [
+                 "@install-wp-mysql-mu-module"
+         ],
+         "post-update-cmd": [
+                 "@install-wp-mysql-mu-module"
+         ]
+     },
+`

 == Frequently Asked Questions ==